 Sabizabulin (VERU-111) is an oral, first-in-class, new chemical entity that targets and inhibits microtubules to disrupt transport of the androgen receptor into the nucleus (androgen receptor transport disruptor).
 Open label Phase 1b and Phase 2 clinical studies with sabizabulin in men with metastatic castration and androgen receptor targeting agent resistant prostate cancer are ongoing.
 The Phase 1b clinical study completed enrollment of 39 men.
 The Phase 1b study has yielded promising efficacy and safety clinical data.
 Daily chronic drug administration appears feasible and safe.
 The Phase 2 clinical study has completed enrollment of 41 men with metastatic castration resistant prostate cancer who have also become resistant to at least one androgen receptor targeting agent, such as abiraterone or enzalutamide, but prior to proceeding to IV chemotherapy.
-Evidence of tumor efficacy including PSA declines and objective tumor responses (partial and complete response) were observed, and sabizabulin was well tolerated with no neutropenia or neurotoxicity.
-The safety profile is similar to an androgen receptor targeting agent, enzalutamide or abiraterone.
+Evidence of tumor efficacy including PSA declines and objective tumor responses (partial and complete responses) were observed, and sabizabulin was well tolerated with no clinically relevant neutropenia or neurotoxicity.
+The safety profile is similar to what has been reported in the FDA package inserts for an androgen receptor targeting agent, enzalutamide or abiraterone.
 In July 2020, the Company had a meeting with the FDA and received positive input from the FDA on the pivotal Phase 3 trial design for sabizabulin.
 The indication is for the treatment in men with metastatic castration resistant prostate cancer who have failed one androgen receptor targeting agent, but prior to IV chemotherapy.
-The Phase 3 VERACITY clinical study is an open label, randomized, multicenter, registration study evaluating sabizabulin 32mg daily dosing versus an alternative androgen receptor targeting agent as the active control (the blood levels of sabizabulin from the Phase 3 32mg drug product dose are similar to the Phase 1b/2 sabizabulin 63mg dosage form).
+The Phase 3 VERACITY clinical study is an open label, randomized, multicenter, registration study evaluating sabizabulin daily dosing versus an alternative androgen receptor targeting agent as the active control.
 The primary endpoint is radiographic progression-free survival.
-The sample size for the Phase 3 study will be approximately 245 men with a 2:1 randomization of sabizabulin versus the active control.
-The Company expects to enroll its first patient in its pivotal VERACITY Phase 3 study in May 2021.
+The Phase 3 study is expected to enroll approximately 245 men with a 2:1 randomization of sabizabulin versus the active control.
+The Company is currently enrolling patients in its pivotal Phase 3 VERA

-VERU-100 for androgen deprivation therapy of advanced prostate cancer
+VERU-100 for androgen deprivation therapy (ADT) of advanced prostate cancer

-VERU-100 is a novel, proprietary long-acting gonadotropin-releasing hormone (GnRH) antagonist peptide three-month subcutaneousdepot formulation designed to address the current limitations of commercially available androgen deprivation therapy (ADT).
+VERU-100 is a novel, proprietary long-acting gonadotropin-releasing hormone (GnRH) antagonist peptide three-month subcutaneous depot formulation designed to address the current limitations of commercially available ADT.
 Androgen deprivation therapy is currently the mainstay of advanced prostate cancer treatment and is used as a foundation of treatment throughout the course of the disease even as other endocrine, chemotherapy, or radiation treatments are added or stopped.
 Specifically, VERU-100 is a chronic, long-acting GnRH antagonist peptide administered as a small volume, three-month depot subcutaneous injection without a loading dose.
 VERU-100 immediately suppresses testosterone with no testosterone surge upon initial or repeated administration, a problem that occurs with currently approved luteinizing hormone-releasing hormone (LHRH) agonists used for ADT.
 There are no GnRH antagonist depot injectable formulations commercially approved beyond a one-month injection.
-The Company expects to enroll its first patient in a Phase 2 study to evaluate VERU-100 dosing in 35 men in May 2021, and a Phase 3 registration clinical trial in approximately 100 men is anticipated to begin in the second half of calendar year 2021.
+The Company is currently enrolling patients in its VERU-100 Phase 2 study.
+The Phase 2 clinical trial is an open label, multicenter, dose finding study evaluating the efficacy and safety of subcutaneous injected doses of VERU-100 in men with hormone sensitive advanced prostate cancer.
+The VERU-100 Phase 2 study is expected to enroll approximately 35 patients.
+The primary efficacy endpoint is percent of men that reach castrate levels of total testosterone (<50 ng/dL) by Day 28 and maintain castrate testosterone levels for 90 days.
+If the Phase 2 trial is successful, the Phase 3 clinical trial of approximately 100 men is planned to initiate in the fourth quarter of calendar year 2021.